 Target Audience: Dog owners who want to learn how to provide the best diet for their canine friends.

-Allison and Michelle, The Dairy Detox (Theme: Premier)
+Allison and Michelle, The Dairy Detox (Template: Premier)

 Niche: Dairy Free Diet

 Target Audience: People who want to eat plant-based, dairy-free diets to improve their health, feel better, and lose weight.

 Target Audience: Cosmetologists who want to get their body sugaring certification to grow their businesses.